-A plan of study is a listing of course work the student intends to take for completion of the degree, and an estimated time schedule.
-The student must develop the plan with his/her adviser and Advisory Committee.
-The Graduate College requires MA students to file a Plan of Study with the Graduate College before completing the 17th hour of graduate credit.
+A plan of study is a listing of course work the student intends to take for completion of the degree and an estimated time schedule.
+The student must develop the plan with his/her adviser and advisory committee.
+The Graduate College requires MA students to file a plan of study with the Graduate College before completing the 17th hour of graduate credit.

-Students may download a Plan of Study form and instructions from the English Graduate Forms web page or the Graduate College downloads page.
+Students may download a plan of study form and instructions at the Graduate College website.
 The student should consult with his/her adviser to complete a draft version of the form.
+The finalized plan must be submitted online.

-Planning Meeting.
-Prior to enrolling in the 18th hour of graduate study, students should schedule a meeting with their advisory committee.
+Planning Meeting: Prior to completing the 17th hour of graduate study, students must schedule a meeting with their advisory committee.
 During that meeting, the student and advisory committee will discuss the student's preparation, professional goals, and plans for graduate study.
-The student and committee should agree upon:
+The student and committee should agree upon

-- A Plan of Study - Fulfillment of the language requirement - Tentative plans for the MA Qualifying Examination - Tentative plans for the thesis or creative component
+- A plan of study - Fulfillment of the language requirement - Tentative plans for the MA Qualifying Examination - Tentative plans for the thesis or creative component

-Creative Component.
-The course used as a creative component must be designated with an asterisk on the Plan of Study.
+Creative Component: The course used as a creative component must be designated with an asterisk on the plan of study.